sekhansen/text_algorithms_econ/README.md

 # Text Algorithms in Economics

+Companion notebooks to ``Text Algorithms in Economics'' by Elliott Ash and Stephen Hansen.
+If you reuse in teaching or research, please cite the published article in the *Annual Review of Economics* (2023).

 ## Notebooks content outline

 All notebooks contain a button that allows the user to execute the notebook in Google Colab:  ![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)